 This outcome also contributes to one of the Government of Canada's outcomes: specifically, a strong and mutually beneficial North American partnership.
 It is clear that Canada's prosperity and security are closely linked to its relationship with its continental partners, all of whom are committed to the social well-being, economic success and the safety and security of their citizens.
 Security intelligence helps to safeguard this relationship, and the review function contributes to the effectiveness of these agencies.

 To provide assurance to the Parliament of Canada and through it, to Canadians, that CSIS is complying with law, policy and Ministerial Direction in the performance of its duties and functions

 Program Activity # 1: Reviews of CSIS Activities

 The purpose of the Review Program is to conduct reviews of CSIS activities to ensure compliance.
-The expected result is improvements to CSIS operational policies and procedures, based on the findings and recommendations which SIRC makes in its reviews.
+The expected result is changes or improvements to CSIS operational policies and procedures, where appropriate, based on the findings and recommendations which SIRC makes in its reviews.